jpedro/jpedro.github.io/git.md

 Also note how `git parent` calls `git` itself as an external program and accepts subshell commands (the `$(command)` part).
-In this case, it will use the alias we created above `git me` and will find the upstream remote name for the current branch, if it exists.
+In this case, it will use the alias we created above `git me` and will resolve the upstream remote name for the current branch, if it exists.